David C. Roy: Education and career

 Roy's father was an aeronautical engineer working on jet engines, and as a boy he was interested in invention and science.
 In 1974, Roy received a degree in physics from Boston University and then got a job as a computer programmer for an insurance company until becoming a sculptor in 1975.
-The idea for the career direction came from his wife-to-be, Marji, who was at the time an art student at Rhode Island School of Design.
+The idea for the career direction came from his wife-to-be, Marji, who was at the time an art student in sculpture at Rhode Island School of Design.

 His sculptures, which are mainly made from laminated Baltic birch hardwood, are not timepieces but they do include clockwork-like mechanisms such as escapements, suspended weights, counter-weights, and (more recently) constant force springs.
 They are not electrically powered because an important connection is that the viewer winds the piece by hand.
 The run time of early models was about 30 minutes, but he has refined the technique to the point that some run up to 40 hours on a single full wind.
 Many include the moving moiré pattern from co-axial spoked wheels rotating in opposite directions.
 Roy focuses not only on the motion but also the sound.
 He has developed escapements that are either nearly silent or that produce the soft clicking of wood on wood.
 A few incorporate wind chime tubes.
 In the beginning he hand drew his schematics, but he has gradually migrated to computer-assisted design and animation.

 His studio is in Ashford, Connecticut.